Let Daylight Recovery Services Help with Vicodin Addiction

 Vicodin withdrawal is extremely difficult.
 The most effective way to treat a narcotic addiction is through a residential Vicodin rehab center.

-The first step is a supervised detoxification.
+The first step is supervised detoxification.
 This process will gradually remove Vicodin from the system.
 Oftentimes detox is aided by a synthetic opiate called Suboxone.
 Suboxone replaces Vicodin and helps to alleviate withdrawal symptoms.

 Stage two is a course of intensive inpatient therapy, this stage can last several weeks.
 During this stage of Vicodin treatment, personal issues will be explored that potentially led to the dependency in the first place.
 This is also the time that alternative methods to handle these issues will be given.
 Other treatments in this stage can include pain management, sound healing, reiki and meditation.
 Emotional and psychological issues also need to be addressed during trauma and cognitive behavioral therapy.